brycdm/password-generator/README.md

 ## Usage

 Run the `password_generator.py` script from the command line, and follow the prompts to specify the minimum length of the password and whether to include numbers and special characters.

+## Learnings

+Problem-solving:
+Successfully tackled challenges in ensuring password complexity.
+Demonstrated ability to break down complex problems into manageable tasks.
+Exhibited perseverance and resilience in finding solutions amid setbacks.

+Project management:
+Effectively managed project timeline and prioritized tasks.
+Balanced project commitments with other responsibilities.
+Adapted to changes and adjusted strategies as necessary to stay on track.